Tesla announces plans to sell up to $5B in new stock shares

 The stock would be sold through 10 different brokerage houses, and each would get a 0.5% commission.

-Tesla shares rose over 2% in premarket trading Tuesday after the filing with the U.S. Securities and Exchange Commission.
+Tesla shares rose 2.1% in premarket trading Tuesday after the filing with the U.S. Securities and Exchange Commission.
 It closed Monday at $498.32.

+As of June 30, Tesla had $8.6 billion in cash and roughly $8.5 billion in debt excluding vehicle and solar panel financing.
+The company has to finance some big-ticket capital spending this year because it’s building a new factory in Germany and has plans for an additional plant outside of Austin, Texas.
+It’s also gearing up to roll out its new “Cybertruck” pickup and a semi sometime next year.

+Goldman Sachs, Bank of America, Barclays, Citigroup, Deutsche Bank, Morgan Stanley, Credit Suisse, SG Americas, Wells Fargo and BNP Paribas are listed as the sales agents.